 Certificate Programmes

-The certificate programmes are online, flexible and short.
-They are suitable for any learner who wants to enrich or gain knowledge and understanding of the principles and practices in the areas of the learning disorders & assessment, counseling, health & social care, inclusive & special education, and therapy provision.
-The programmes are also suitable for continuous professional development learning.
+The certificate programmes are online, flexible, and short, suitable for learners who wish to enrich or deepen their knowledge and understanding of principles and practices in learning disorders and assessment, counselling, health and social care, inclusive and special education, and therapy provision.
+The programmes are also well-suited for continuous professional development.

-A learner is required to complete the guided learning hours and pass the programme assessment as well.
-Certificates earned may be used to gain module exemptions from the Licentiate Programmes.
+Learners are required to complete the guided learning hours and pass the programme assessment.
+Certificates earned may be used to apply for module exemptions from the Licentiate Programmes.

-Admissions for the programmes are conducted on a rolling basis and can begin at any time.
+Admissions are conducted on a rolling basis and may commence at any time.

 Certificate Programmes (BLENDED)